#Data Analysis 2: Cell Biology

 - Consider what the results tell you about the biology

-As we run though the exercises, copy the code to your script.
-You can cop the code by clicking on the ‘clipboard’ symbol at the top tight of the grey code chunks.
+As we run through the exercises, copy the code to your script.
+You can copy the code by clicking on the ‘clipboard’ symbol at the top right of the grey code chunks.

 3.1 Getting started